GammaScorpii/nixos-wg-peer-manager/README.md

 cd nixos-wg-peer-manager
 ```

-3. The script assumes you have /etc/nixos/secrets/wg-private file already set up as the servers private key.
+3. The script assumes you have /etc/nixos/secrets/wg-private file already set up as the server private key.
 It needs to exist or be be made yourself (for now):
 ```bash
 sudo mkdir -p /etc/nixos/secrets && \
 wg genkey | sudo tee /etc/nixos/secrets/wg-private && \